ghostnguyen/HttpClientFillerIssue/README.md

 #### Buffering and the `Content-Length` header

-Behind the scene is `HttpClient` send http request which is streaming without buffering by default.
+By default, `HttpClient` sends http request which is streaming without buffering by default.

 **Unlike Refit**
 - HttpClientFiller don't control streaming buffer behavior.
 But you can control buffer/no buffer in the Stream object which is passed to method.